-Since the special massless solution (\ref{SxS}) is single, also, since all terms in the energy density function (see Eqs.~(\ref{eis1})-(\ref{eis12})) are positive definite, thus the energetically stability of the special massless solution (\ref{SxS}) is guaranteed properly; meaning that, any arbitrary deformation above the background of that leads to an increase in the total energy.
-In other words, the other solutions of the system (\ref{kexn}), for which certainly at least one of the ${\cal K}_{i}$'s is a non-zero functional, have non-zero positive total energies; that is, the energy of the single massless solution (\ref{SxS}) would be minimum among the others.
-Accordingly, we can call the special solution (\ref{SxS}) a (massless) soliton solution.
-To summarize, this model shows that the relativistic classical field theory can lead to the stable zero rest-mass particle-like solutions in $3 + 1$ dimensions.
-However, in the real world, such particles, if they exist, cannot have absolutely zero rest-mass and are affected by the environment.
-The expectation that this model necessarily describes a particular physical particle in the nature has not been the goal of this article.
+Since special massless solution (\ref{SxS}) is single, and since all terms in the energy density function (see Eqs.~(\ref{eis1})-(\ref{eis12})) are positive definites, the energetical stability of special massless solution (\ref{SxS}) is guaranteed properly; which means that, for any arbitrary deformation above the background, the total energy increases.
+In other words, the other solutions of system (\ref{kexn}) for which at least one of the ${\cal K}_{i}$'s is a non-zero functional have non-zero positive total energies.
+Thus, the energy of the single massless solution (\ref{SxS}) would be the least of all solutions.
+Accordingly, we can call special solution (\ref{SxS}) a (massless) soliton solution.
+To summarize, this model shows that the relativistic classical field theory can lead to stable particle-like solutions with zero rest-masses in $3 + 1$ dimensions.